Publications

 title = {Application of textural descriptors for the evaluation of surface roughness class in the machining of metals},

-author = {Patricia Morala Argüello and Joaquín Barreiro García and Enrique Alegre and Víctor González Castro and others},
+author = {Patricia Morala-Argüello and Joaquín Barreiro and Enrique Alegre and Víctor González-Castro},

 url = {https://scholar.google.es/citations?view_op=view_citation&hl=en&user=opCbArQAAAAJ&cstart=20&pagesize=80&sortby=title&citation_for_view=opCbArQAAAAJ:UebtZRa9Y70C},